Pepperstone vs TeleTrade Comparison

 Which brokers offers more tradeable asset classes, Pepperstone or TeleTrade?

-Pepperstone offers a more diverse selection of investment options than TeleTrade allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Pepperstone offers a more diverse selection of investment options than TeleTrade allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Pepperstone has 1200, compared to 500 from TeleTrade.

 Can I trade cryptocurrency with Pepperstone or TeleTrade?